numpex/proxy-geos-hc/NOTES_ISSUES.md

 ## Reporting issues and observations

-We report below some specific observations related to the deployment of the ProxyApp, suggestions and things that can be improved.
-It can serve as basis to supply the issue tickets related to the repository.
+We report below some specific observations related to the deployment of the [ProxyApp](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc/) - and the associated [third-party libraries](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc_tpl), suggestions and things that can be improved.
+It can serve as basis to supply the issue tickets related to these repositories.

 ### Unavailable library
 It occurs that a product or a required specific version can be unavailable.
 This issue can be addressed by installing the product, either from source or using a package manager (Spack or Guix).

 A commonplace recommandation before any installing  is related to consider using [Environment Modules](https://modules.sourceforge.net/) package.
 #### Loading module
-Indeed, on some machines, it is possible to modify dynamically the user environment throughout some modulefiles which may be installed by the system administrator.
+Indeed, on some machines, it is possible to modify dynamically the user environment throughout some modulefiles which may have been installed by the system administrator.
 First check if the `<product>`  is available on the machine by running
 ```
 module avail <product>
 ```